haojunsng/sh-luffy/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Credits

-This site is built on top of the excellent [tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) template by [timlrx](https://github.com/timlrx).
-Thank you for creating such a beautiful and feature-rich template!

 ---

-_Built with ❤️ and the spirit of adventure! 🏴‍☠️_
+_🏴‍☠️ Built with the spirit of adventure! 🏴‍☠️_